projectcalico/calico/getting-started/windows-calico/cluster-roles.md

 #### Export calico-node service account token as a kubeconfig file

-To make the kube-config file, you'll need the URL of your Kubernetes API server.
+To make the kubeconfig file, you'll need the URL of your Kubernetes API server.

 >**Note**: Kubernetes for Windows does not support access to services from the host so you must use the address of your server, not the Kubernetes service IP.
 {: .alert .alert-info}